7 Simple Tips to Secure Your Router and Wi-Fi Network in Minutes

-It probably took you a few minutes to read all of the above, and it shouldn’t take long to actually apply the changes.
-And now that your router is secured, you should think about changing up any bad data habits you might have.
+It probably only took you a few minutes to read all of the above, and it shouldn’t take long to actually apply the changes.
+Very little effort for huge security gains!

-One more note on wireless routers: is your Wi-Fi speed unusually slow?
-Check out these speed-boosting tips.
-And if you’re experiencing a lot of interference and poor signal quality, you may want to look into Wi-Fi range extenders or powerline adapters.
+One more note on wireless routers: Is your Wi-Fi speed unusually slow?
+Check out these tips for boosting Wi-Fi speeds .
+And if you’re experiencing a lot of interference and poor signal quality, you may want to look into Wi-Fi range extenders or powerline adapters .

 Image Credits: Igor Normann/Shutterstock